 Woodsorrel Chemical Remedies

 Woodsorrel is quite resistant to herbicides, but there are some chemical, postemergent options.
 Organic solutions include horticultural vinegar and herbicidal soap, although you will need to be persistent with their application to get results.
+A heads-up is that horticultural vinegar will also damage or kill plants that surround woodsorrel if the liquid splashes on their leaves.

 Spray the solution directly on the leaves until they appear wet.
 Do not spray newly seeded grasses or mow for two days before application.
 When working with garden chemicals, wear long pants, a long-sleeved shirt, socks, shoes, protective eyewear and chemical-resistant gloves.